The origins of farming

 Wezmeh Cave Zagros, Iran

 The oldest archaeologically find, which has been determined to belong to the Y-DNA haplogroup G, is a man who had G2b.
 His remains are found in the Wezmeh Cave in the Zagros Mountains, the far west of Iran.
 He lived 9,250 cal.BP.
-He most likely had brown eyes, relatively dark skin, and black hair, although Neolithic Iranians carried reduced pigmentation-associated alleles in several genes and derived alleles at 7 of the 12 loci showing the strongest signatures of selection in ancient Eurasians.
+He most likely had brown eyes, relatively light skin, and black hair, although Neolithic Iranians carried reduced pigmentation-associated alleles in several genes and derived alleles at 7 of the 12 loci showing the strongest signatures of selection in ancient Eurasians.

 Early Neolithic G2b man (25a)